DavideAltieri/california_houses-regression/README.md

 # California Houses Regression

-This project is machine learning regression task focused on predicting California house values using the popular **California Housing** dataset from *scikit-learn*.
+This project is a machine learning regression task focused on predicting California house values using the popular **California Housing** dataset from *scikit-learn*.

 ## Project Goal

-The goal is to build and evaluate regression models necessary to understand median home values ​​based on the features of the dataset.
+The goal is to build and evaluate regression models to predict median house values ​​based on the features of the dataset.

 Exploratory data analysis (EDA) is used in a structured environment to analyze the dataset's aggregate characteristics, including feature distributions and potential skewness.